artela-network/artela-docs/docs/develop/reference/aspect-tool/operation/index.md

 ### 2. Operation Send

-This Command sending a Operation transaction refers to the process of initiating and broadcasting a transaction on the Ethereum blockchain.
+This Command sending an Operation transaction refers to the process of initiating and broadcasting a transaction on the Ethereum blockchain.

 ```bash
 npm run operation:send -- --skfile {privateKey-path} \